 Milk or Casein Allergy Treatment

 If you are diagnosed with a food, or specifically milk or casein, allergy, your doctor may advise you carry injectable of epinephrine with you in case you accidentally eat a food containing casein and have a reaction.
 Your doctor or pharmacist can show you how to give the epinephrine.
 You may also want to keep an over-the-counter antihistamine on hand to help alleviate allergy symptoms.
-In the case of a severe or serious reaction, the antihistamine will not act as rapidly or as effectively as epinephrine.
-Epinephrine is the same as adrenaline, the chemical your body produces at times of excitement or stress.
+In the case of a severe or serious reaction, though, the antihistamine will not be effective.
+In that caxse, you need epinephrine, which is the same as adrenaline, the chemical your body produces at times of excitement or stress.

 If you experience a severe allergic reaction with symptoms of anaphylaxis, give yourself the epinephrine to counteract the reaction until help arrives.
 Do not hesitate to use the epinephrine auto-injector, even if you aren’t sure that you are having an allergic reaction.
 The medication won’t hurt and could save you.
 Call 911 for emergency help.
 Because up to one-third of anaphylactic reactions can have a second wave of symptoms several hours following the initial attack, you may need to be observed in a clinic or hospital for four to eight hours after the initial reaction.

 The best treatment for milk/casein allergy is prevention or avoidance.
 To prevent an allergic reaction to casein, you must follow a casein-free diet, avoiding all foods that contain milk or milk products.